 By Eyal Solomon, Theater Pizzazz publisher and editor…

-Schmigadoon! will hilariously remind you just how ridiculous and just how wonderful those golden-age musicals really were.
+Schmigadoon! will hilariously remind you just how ridiculous and just how wonderful those old-timey musicals really were.

-The town of Schmigadoon, we soon discover, is stitched together from the sunny Americana of The Music Man, Brigadoon (of course), and small-town Oklahoma!.
-There’s a Carousel-type carnival charmer, and both an obnoxious and an endearing character from The Sound of Music.
-The costumes and pageantry echo Guys and Dolls and South Pacific.
-These homages poke fun at corny sincerity, gender roles, thunderous declarations of love, suspiciously cheerful farmers, and men who can tap dance while emotionally unavailable.
+The town of Schmigadoon, we soon discover, is an amalgam of Oklahoma!, The Music Man, Brigadoon (of course), and South Pacific (there are more, and plenty of opportunity to prove your musical theater prowess); There’s a seductive carnival performer a-la Carousel; and nods to not one but two characters from The Sound of Music, one obnoxious, one endearing.
+These homages poke fun at their originals’ naïveté, gender roles and desires, prejeduces, and men who can tap dance while emotionally unavailable.
 Yet none of it feels mean.
-This is satire written by people who clearly adore the genre and know every inch of its strange little heart.
+This is satire written by people who clearly adore the genre.

 Photos By Matthew Murphy and Evan Zimmerman